-Motivation for bullying
+4.2 Motivation for bullying

 Although anyone can be subjected to bullying behaviour, those with actual or perceived identity differences are more likely to experience bullying.
 Prejudice-based and discriminatory bullying is motivated by prejudice or negative attitudes, beliefs or views based on the target's actual or perceived identity.
 Prejudice extends beyond the protected characteristics identified in the 2010 Equality Act and can be based on other characteristics unique to a young person's identity.
-This type of bullying is taken particularly seriously.
 Examples of prejudice-based and discriminatory bullying are included in the table below:

-Type of bullying Definition Examples Racist bullying Bullying that is based on prejudice or negative attitudes, beliefs or views about race, ethnicity, religion or culture A student who receives lots of comments about their accent, clothes, the food they eat and their skin colour.
-A student who has to listen to several racist jokes.
-Sexist bullying Bullying based on sexist attitudes that when expressed demean, intimidate or harm another person because of their sex or gender.
+Type of bullying Definition Examples Racist / faith-based bullying Bullying that is based on prejudice or negative attitudes, beliefs or views about race, ethnicity, religion or culture.
+A student who receives comments about their accent, clothes, the food they eat and their skin colour.
+A student who has to listen to racist jokes.
+Sexist bullying Bullying based on sexist attitudes that when expressed, demean, intimidate or harm another person because of their sex or gender.
 These attitudes are commonly based around the assumption that women are subordinate to men or are inferior.
-A student who is regularly subjected to derogatory comments about women on the bus.
+A student who is subjected to derogatory comments about women on the bus.
 Sexual bullying Bullying behaviour that has a specific sexual dimension which may be physical, verbal or nonverbal/psychological.
 It may involve suggestive sexual comments or innuendo including offensive comments about sexual reputation, or using sexual language that is designed to subordinate, humiliate or intimidate.
 A student who is being rated online about their sexual performance.
-A student has their bra strap pinged as they enter the playground each day after lunch.
+A student has their bra strap pinged as they enter the playground after lunch.
 Homophobic or biphobic bullying (sexual orientation) Bullying that is based on prejudice or negative attitudes, beliefs or views about lesbian, gay or bisexual people.
-A student repeatedly being called a 'lesbian' and 'not a real girl' by other students because she has short hair A student who reports that since they came out as a lesbian, others in their class keep moving away from and giggling every time they're in the changing rooms Ongoing name-calling and jokes about being 'greedy' because they are attracted to boys and students Transphobic bullying (gender identity) Bullying based on prejudice or negative attitudes, views or beliefs about trans people A student being teased and called trans because they wear 'boys' clothes' Students laughing and repeatedly telling another student 'that can't happen - your dad's a freak' when they are told that dad is now their mum SEND bullying Bullying linked to special educational needs or disabilities such as autism A student who is taunted because they limp when they walk due to a spinal condition A student who is excluded from social groups because their classmates think they make odd comments.
+A student being called a 'lesbian' and 'not a real girl' by other students because they have short hair A student who reports that since they came out as a lesbian, others in their class keep moving away from and giggling every time they are in the changing rooms Ongoing name-calling and jokes about being 'greedy' because they are attracted to more than one gender Transphobic bullying (gender identity) Bullying based on prejudice or negative attitudes, views or beliefs about trans people A student being teased and called trans because they wear 'boys' clothes' Students laughing and repeatedly telling another student 'that can't happen - your dad's a freak' when they are told that dad is now their mum Disability-based or SEND bullying Bullying linked to special educational needs or disabilities such as autism A student who is taunted because they limp when they walk due to a spinal condition